 Police have testified Parr accompanied Thompson to Kessler’s home and warned Thompson not to take very much methadone after purchasing it.

-Page 2 of 2 - Thompson’s brother and father have also accused Parr of selling him crack cocaine and depleting his bank account.
+Thompson’s brother and father have also accused Parr of selling him crack cocaine and depleting his bank account.

 “Jennifer Parr seems to be getting away scot-free.
 I think she started all this stuff with the drugs,” Thomas Sr. said.

 Just five days after Thompson’s death, Parr was stopped by Morton police on charges of driving under the influence of alcohol, possession of drug paraphernalia, possession/sale of a hypodermic needle, illegal transportation of alcohol and driving with a suspended/revoked driver’s license.

 Thomas Sr. said he was very emotional when Sgt.
 Miller called him about an hour after Kessler’s arrest on Monday, but he also sympathizes with everyone involved.